Suomi.fi

 Updated: 20/2/2024

-If you are going to live less than one year in Finland, you can submit a temporary notification of move.
+If you have a Finnish personal identity code and you are going to live less than one year in Finland, you can submit a temporary notification of move.

 You can use a form to submit the notification of move.
 You can fill in the form at the Digital and Population Data Services Agency or Posti.
 Bring an identification document with you.